mtobesyajerry-sudo/law-firms1/HONEST_SYSTEM_CAPABILITIES.md

 6. Logs can be exported for regulator review

 **What It Does NOT Do:**
-- Does not analyze logs for suspicious patterns
+- Does not analyze logs for suspicious patterns automatically beyond basic rules
-- Does not alert on unusual access patterns
-- Does not provide log correlation across systems
 - Does not integrate with SIEM tools
+- Does not provide correlation across external systems
-- Does not perform behavioral analytics
+- Does not use AI/ML for behavioral analytics

 **Reality Check:** This is comprehensive logging for compliance purposes.
 If a regulator asks "who accessed this client file on January 15?", you can answer precisely.
-But there's no active monitoring or alerting on the logs.
+Pattern-based detection alerts on basic threats like brute force attacks.

 ---